uoregon-libraries/digital-exhibits-spotlight/README.md

 Key services:

-- `web` is an nginx proxy that caches some static content for faster delivery.
-To simplify migrating from the pre-nginx varsion of this app, the name "web" was chosen to keep muscle-memory working for those naming the service directly, e.g., `docker compose up -d web`.
+- `proxy` is an nginx proxy that caches some static content for faster delivery.
-- `app` is the actual Rails app being served up by Puma.
+- `web` is the actual Rails app being served up by Puma.
 - `sidekiq` runs all background jobs.

 ## Local dev